inconvergent/weird/docs/GRAPH.md

  ;   Lambda-list: (GRPH)
  ;   Derived type: (FUNCTION (GRAPH::GRAPH)
  ;                  (VALUES (MOD 4611686018427387901) &OPTIONAL))
+ ;   Documentation:
+ ;     return total number of verts in graph. only counts vertices with connected ;     edges.
  ;   Source file: /data/x/weird/src/graph/main.lisp
 ```

 #### GRAPH:GET-SEGMENTS

 ```

-  greedily finds segments between multi-intersection points.
-TODO: rewrite this to avoid cheching everything multiple times.  i'm sorry.
+greedily finds segments :between: multi-intersection points.

 note: by definition this will not return parts of the graph that have no multi-intersections. consider walk-graph instead.

  ; GRAPH:GET-SEGMENTS
  ;   [symbol]